zula69/Simple-SQL-attack-simulation-and-analysis/README.md

 - At 10.30 AM there was a login attempt using the username admin
 - At 10.32 AM there was a suspicious login attempt ( ' OR 1 = 1 #)
 - At 10.33 AM access granted to the system
-- AT 10.35 patient records viewed
+- At 10.35 patient records viewed

 We can gather valuable information like evidence logs using web servers, sql servers etc. Most of the time, activities in a server recorded as log files.